 Term / Abbr.
 Definition AMQP Advanced Message Queuing Protocol - standard for Messaging Middleware.
 Apache Qpid Open source implementation of AMQP protocol Binding A binding is a relationship between a message queue and an exchange.
 The binding specifies routing arguments that tell the exchange which messages the queue should get.
 Broker AMQP middleware messaging server Browsing AMQP queue access type; reading messages from queues, when the message stays in the queue even after it is read Consuming AMQP queue access type; reading messages from queues, when the message is removed from the queue after it is read Eurex System Eurex hosts Exchange An exchange accepts messages from a producer application and routes them to message queues according to prearranged criteria.
 EXTERNAL authentication AMQP authentication mechanism based on SSL certificates FIX The Financial Information Exchange Protocol FIXML FIX business messages in XML syntax Message A message is the atomic unit of routing and queuing.
 Messages have a header consisting of a defined set of properties, and a body that is an opaque block of binary data.
 Queue A message queue stores messages in memory or on disk, and delivers these in sequence to one or more consumer applications.
 Message queues are message storage and distribution entities.
 Each message queue is entirely independent.
-Red Hat MRG Implementation of AMQP provided by Red Hat.
 Routing key A message property used in bindings to specify the exchange - queue relationship.
 SASL Simple Authentication and Security Layer SSL Secure Sockets Layer - cryptographic protocol designed to provide communication security over the Internet.
-TLS Transport Layer Security - cryptographic protocol designed to provide ng Messaging Interfaces Connectivity etup & Internals Eurex Cleari As of 30.08.
-Page 28 of communication security over the Internet ar nd successor to SSL protocol.
+TLS Transport Layer Security - cryptographic protocol designed to provide communication security over the Internet and successor to SSL protocol.